sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 ### Starting the Game

 To determine who goes first, each player randomly draws one card from their deck and reveals the last digit of the card number.
-The player with the highest, goes first.
+The player with the highest number goes first.
 If it's a draw, repeat until someone wins.

 Your starting hand consists of **five cards**.
 The maximum number of cards in your hand is 8.

 ### Gameplay

-Every layer follows the following turn sequence.
+Every player follows the following turn sequence.

 **_[Optional]_ Phase 0: Play a rule card **